Indemnification Trust FAQs

 As long as your membership remains in "good standing" and you elect to continue working with a Trust attorney, the Trust will be there to ensure the issue is resolved.
 While some incidents can be handled more quickly than others, it’s important that you keep in close contact with the Trust attorneys.
 They need to know what's going on between you and your client so they can put your best foot forward.

 And just to be clear, the Trust can only expend funds when it has approved a settlement in advance.
 For that reason, it is important that you contact the Trust before reaching a settlement agreement with the client.
 Do not attempt to negotiate a settlement or payment before speaking with the Trust attorney, as settlements arranged outside of the Trust are not covered.
-Should your circumstances require more than an attorney consultation, though, a deductible will apply.
-The deductible helps cover expenses like data recovery services provided by DriveSavers, limited re-stagings of events and court judgments.
+A small deductible will apply only when your circumstances actually require funds be paid out by the Trust.
+The deductible helps cover expenses like data recovery services provided by DriveSavers, settlements reached with dissatisfied clients, limited re-stagings of events and court judgments.

 Q: Navigating the Indemnification Trust Agreement